Fighting Climate Change With Food

 As a research and advocacy nonprofit, Food Tank knows just how intertwined food and agriculture systems change is with the climate crisis.
 A study from the European Union Joint Research Centre and the U.N.
 Food and Agriculture Organization (FAO) finds that food systems are responsible for a third of all human-made greenhouse gas emissions.

 It can feel overwhelming to take the first step towards a more climate-friendly life — and to demand the same from your local businesses and governments.
-That’s why Food Tank has put together a list of local and global actions that you can join for a better food future.
+That’s why Food Tank has put together a list of local and global actions that you can take to help create a better food future.
 Whether you are local to Scotland, someone who traveled abroad to the Fringe Festival, or a longtime fan of Food Tank, we have ways that everyone can get involved!

 Scotland Actions

-1. Sign the petition to urge Scotland policymakers to support the Good Food Nation Bill.
+1. Sign the petition to urge Scottish policymakers to support the Good Food Nation Bill.

 This prospective law will help Scotland transition to a fair, healthy, and sustainable food system.
 The Scottish Food Coalition is campaigning for the Good Food Nation Bill to create a coherent and connected approach to food policy that is committed to each and every person’s right to food.